What is a swatch?

 Benefits of swatching

-- Firstly of course, you will find out if your gauge matches that expected in the pattern
+- Firstly of course, you will find out if your gauge matches that given in the pattern—especially important if you're using a substitute yarn

 - ...and therefore find out if you are going to make a garment that looks and fits as you hope

-- It's a chance to try out the stitch patterns, so you make mistakes in the swatch rather than the real thing.
+- Try out any new stitch patterns, so you make mistakes in the swatch rather than the real thing

-- You can decide whether you like the yarn and pattern before you commit to casting on a whole jumper's worth of stitches.
+- Decide whether you like the yarn and pattern before you commit to casting on a whole sweater's worth of stitches

-- Wash your swatch and find out how the fabric changes and whether you are making something that is easy enough to keep clean.
+- Wash the swatch and find out how the fabric changes and whether you are making something that is easy enough to keep clean

-It's your choice, you're the knitter, and if you're knitting a shawl or a blanket and the finished object ends up 5 or 10% bigger or smaller, you may not mind.
-But before you decide not to swatch, at least understand what you're risking.
+It's up to you, of course.
+If you're knitting a shawl or a blanket and the finished object ends up 5 or 10% bigger or smaller, you may not mind.
+Even so, there's a chance you'll use significantly more or less yarn than expected if you're working at a different gauge.

 The more experienced the knitter, the more likely they are to swatch.
-That sounds counter-intuitive, but they probably learnt the hard way that getting to know a yarn is the vital first step to a successful project.
+They probably learnt the hard way that getting to know a yarn with a swatch is the first step towards a successful project.